ShahaRabe/HiveAutoCheck/README.md

 ## And Where Do I Put My Tests?

-Place your tests in a file (or files) under the `tests` directory.
-Then under the `metadata` folder create subfolders according to the path of the exercise in Hive (`<subject>/<module>`) and create a file called `exercises.json` which will contain metadata for each exercise.
+Place your tests in a gitlab repository in a file (or files) under a directory in the root of the project called `tests`.
+Under the project's root there should also be a `metadata` folder, in which you should create subfolders according to the path of the exercise in Hive (`<subject>/<module>`) and create a file called `exercises.json` which will contain metadata for each exercise.

 > An exercise metadata can include:
 > - `tests` - array of files or tests to run for that test